Email marketing is one of the best ways to monetize your blog.

 I have multiple opt-ins/lead magnets on my website.
 It’s all part of building sales funnels.

-Sales funnels are what I use to build up my passive income.
+I use sales funnels to build up my passive income.

 My blogging income statistics